o54ma-4l5h4r1f/Sentinel-Analytic-Rules-Mgm/README.md

 3) Update Rules         4) Rules Comparison/Assessment
 5) Create Rules         6) help
 ```
-If you tried to select the rules again you will notice they now have the same display name
+If you tried to select the rules again you will notice they now have the same display name, and the same properties.
 ```
 >>> 1